bkw777/dl2/README.md

 TODO: write up better directions to run teeny.co
 get the CALL address from teeny-linux to take the place of this loadm
-:LOADM "TEENY"
+ LOADM "TEENY"
-:look at "Top:"
+ look at "Top:"
-:CLEAR 0,___   (whatever Top: said)
+ CLEAR 0,___   (whatever Top: said)
-:NEW, MENU
+ NEW, MENU
-:run teeny.co from menu
+ run teeny.co from menu